huggingface/blog/deepspeed-to-fsdp-and-back.md

 > Table 2: Summary of the two new FSDP modes and comparisons with DeepSpeed

-## A Note on Throughput
+## Throughput results

 We use the [IBM `granite7b`](https://huggingface.co/ibm-granite/granite-7b-base) model (which follows the Meta Llama2 architecture) for throughput comparisons.
-We compare MFU and tokens/sec/GPU metrics and show them for FSDP (full sharding) and DeepSpeed (Zero3).
+We compare model flops utilization (MFU) and tokens/sec/GPU metrics and show them for FSDP (full sharding) and DeepSpeed (Zero3).

 We utilized four A100 GPUs with the following hyperparameters:
 - Batch size of 8